aakamshpm/Ecommerce-FakeStore-API/README.md

 **Shopi** is an e-commerce platform built with **React** and **Vite**, using **Firebase Authentication** for login and **Platzi Fake Store API** for products.
 It’s deployed on **Vercel**.

+## Features

+- Browse products fetched from the Platzi Fake Store API.
+- Login using Firebase Authentication (Email and Password).
+- Add products to the cart.
+- Simple and responsive design.

 ## Setup

 1. **Clone the repo:**